Sloan Digital Sky Survey: Sloan Extension for Galactic Understanding and Exploration (SEGUE)

-The Sloan Extension for Galactic Understanding and Exploration obtained spectra of 240,000 stars (with typical radial velocity of 10 km/s) in order to create a detailed three-dimensional map of the Milky Way.
+The Sloan Extension for Galactic Understanding and Exploration obtained spectra of 240,000 stars (with a typical radial velocity of 10 km/s) to create a detailed three-dimensional map of the Milky Way.
 SEGUE data provide evidence for the age, composition and phase space distribution of stars within the various Galactic components, providing crucial clues for understanding the structure, formation and evolution of our galaxy.

 The stellar spectra, imaging data, and derived parameter catalogs for this survey are publicly available as part of SDSS Data Release 7 (DR7).

 Sloan Supernova Survey

-The SDSS Supernova Survey, which ran from 2005 to 2008, performed repeat imaging of one stripe of sky 2.5° wide centred on the celestial equator, going from 20 hours right ascension to 4 hours RA so that it was in the southern galactic cap (see Draft:Galactic cap) and did not suffer from galactic extinction.
+The SDSS Supernova Survey, which ran from 2005 to 2008, performed repeat imaging of one stripe of sky 2.5° wide centered on the celestial equator, going from 20 hours right ascension to 4 hours RA so that it was in the southern galactic cap and did not suffer from galactic extinction.
 The project discovered more than 500 type Ia supernovae, Running until the end of the year 2007, the Supernova Survey searched for Type Ia supernovae.
 The survey rapidly scanned a 300 square degree area to detect variable objects and supernovae.
 It detected 130 confirmed supernovae Ia events in 2005 and a further 197 in 2006.
 In 2014 an even larger catalogue was released containing 10,258 variable and transient sources.
 Of these, 4,607 sources are either confirmed or likely supernovae, which makes this the largest set of supernovae so far compiled.